nonomal/Fail2Ban-Report/README.md

 ---

 ## 👀 Outlook
-- 📦 will have a deeper look into statistics and more Fail2Ban Integration with the next releases
+> besides stability, security and usability, next releases will focus more on statistics, integration of other firewalls and more fail2ban integration

 ---